-What is its importance in logistics?
+Why is it important in logistics?

-Last Mile logistics is undoubtedly a crucial challenge for society and companies that work and operate mainly in large cities.
+Last mile logistics is undoubtedly a crucial challenge for society and companies that work and operate mainly in large cities.
 Deloitte gathers its significance on:

 - Urban traffic congestion, where 20% of urban traffic is caused by freight traffic.